JMasSolutions/ClearView/README.md

 For Google Chrome, Opera, Edge, or Other Chromium Browsers:

- 1. Download or Clone the Repository
+ 1. Download the latest release from our repository: https://github.com/JMasSolutions/ClearView
-Clone the repository to your local machine:

-git clone <repository_url>

  2. Load the Extension in Your Browser
     • Open your Chromium-based browser and go to the extensions page:
     • Chrome/Edge: chrome://extensions/
     • Opera: opera://extensions/
     • Enable Developer Mode (usually found in the top right corner).
     • Click Load unpacked and select the ClearView project folder.
     • The ClearView icon should now appear in your browser’s toolbar.
  3. Test the Extension
     • Navigate to a news website, then click the ClearView icon in the toolbar.
     • The extension will display AllSides data related to the site.

-File Descriptions

- • manifest.json: Defines the metadata and permissions for the Chrome extension.
- • popup.html: The HTML file for the extension’s popup interface.
- • popup.js: Handles the dynamic data fetching and display for the popup.
- • content.js: Extracts the website’s name or URL to fetch relevant data from AllSides.
- • icon.png: The ClearView icon displayed in the browser toolbar.
- • Screenshot: A preview of the ClearView popup in action.

-Permissions
+**Permissions**

 ClearView requests the following permissions:

  • activeTab: Allows the extension to access the currently active tab for extracting site information.
  • scripting: Enables the extension to execute content scripts dynamically.

-License
+**License**

 This project is licensed under the MIT License.

-This README includes all relevant setup information for any Chromium-based browser, along with images for the logo and a screenshot to help users understand what the extension looks like in action.